 If you’ve been following Land of Marvels for a while, you’ll know that my husband Nick takes a large majority of the travel photos that I share here on the blog from our adventures around the world.
 And while he just does photography as a side gig and hobby, Land of Marvels has come to be known for beautiful travel photography showcasing many of the amazing places we see around the world.
 And while I’m an amateur Instagram-er at best, Nick knows his way around a camera and after years of traveling, he’s nailed down exactly how to take incredible travel photos.
-So today, we’re sharing our secrets so you can take incredible travel photos too!
+So today, we’re sharing our secrets for how to take incredible travel photos!

 Take your time.